 There’s a lot to know, and the depth and breadth of information is far more than any of us can scan through while sipping our morning coffee.

-To help, we’ve curated this list of seven quick hits on important climate change topics, with plenty of links if you want to dive deeper.
+To help, we’ve curated this list of seven quick facts about important climate change topics, with plenty of links if you want to dive deeper.

 You’ve got time for a second cup of coffee, right?